robynrox/evse-controller/README.md

 * Add V2G and S2V capabilities that may be independently specified during a scheduled slot (this capability is now part of the library routines)
-* Add scheduling functionality based on a user-selected desired schedule including percentage-of-charge targets (Scheduler2.py shows an example of this but this wants putting into a proper UI)
+* Add scheduling functionality based on a user-selected desired schedule including percentage-of-charge targets (flux.py shows an example of this but this wants putting into a proper UI)
-* Add logging with a view to optimising V2G and S2V (it's in a form that's easily regexable)

 The above is an ideal and some of it is sure to be done out of order!